 - Solid capacity

-- Stylish design with fabric exterior
+- Stylish design with a fabric exterior

 When buying a power bank, look at the capacity in terms of the price.
 Additionally, check for compatibility as well.
 Most users forget that power banks are not universally compatible with handheld devices.